greyhoundforty/roks-icd-workshop/workshop/exercise-1/README.md

 ## Understanding What Happened

-[S2I](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/builds_and_image_streams.html#source-build) is a framework that creates container images from source code, then runs the assembled images as a containers.
-It allows developers to build reproducible images easily, letting them spend time on what matters most, developing their code!

-## Git Webhooks

-(do we want to include this from normal 101 given the time frame - https://github.com/IBM/openshift101/tree/master/workshop/exercise-1#git-webhooks)
+ - We created a new Project (think of this in terms of Kubernetes namespaces)
+ - We bound a connection string from our ICD Etcd instance to the Project and exposed it as a `Secret`
+ - We used [S2I](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/builds_and_image_streams.html#source-build) to build our container from a Github repository.
+ - We customized our application to add in the ICD connection string as a `Secret`
+ - We deployed our application which added a service and external route.